JujuAdams/Hotglue/README.md

 You may build and run Hotglue from source using GameMaker LTS 2026.
 This is helpful if you'd like to customise Hotglue or contribute to its development.
 Building from source is **optional** and if you'd rather then you can skip this section.

-1. Create a new GitHub developer application.
-We will use this later to reduce GitHub rate limits.
+1. Create a new GitHub developer [OAuth application](https://github.com/settings/developers).
+We will use this later to increase GitHub's rate limits.
 2. Clone the repo using the tool of your choice.
 3. Open the project in GameMaker LTS 2026.
 4. Open `__HotglueConfig`.
 Set `HOTGLUE_GITHUB_CLIENT_ID` and `HOTGLUE_GITHUB_CLIENT_SECRET`.